tedca77/IME/README.md

 * IME is currently only tested on Windows, although it is believed that it will work unchanged on Linux, Apple and other systems that support Java.
 * IME is currently only tested with JPEG / JPG files, although with testing may also support other formats.
 * There is a bug in Apache Imaging library which means that if the Windows Title field already has a value, it cannot be overwritten.
 This only impacts the use of Events.
+* IME has only been tested with UK national postcodes.

 # JSON File input
 The best approach for using IME is to run it once without a JSON input file and then modify the JSON output file to form the input for the next run.